hobleyd/calibrews/README.md

-/books will show all books modified since the last timestamp (# seconds since the Unix epoch) /book/uuid will download a specific book to your device /count/last_modified will show a count of all books channged since the last timestamp /tags/uuid will get the tags for a specific book /health will show whether the service is running or not.
+/books will show all books modified since the last timestamp (# seconds since the Unix epoch) /book/uuid will download a specific book to your device /count/last_modified will show a count of all books changed since the last timestamp /tags/uuid will get the tags for a specific book /health will show whether the service is running or not.
 PUT /books will allow you to update the last read, last modified or rating.